Spence-Kummer's trilogarithm functional equation and its underlying geometry: Fundamental groups of and

-\begin{rem} \normalfont In \cite{Su01}, the topological fundamental groups of $V_{\rm non\text{-}Fano}^{\an}$ and ${V}_{\rm B_3}^{\an}$ are computed by the braid monodromy of the arrangement.
-However, in the present paper, we compute it by using the Galois theory of $M_{0,5}$.
-The form (\ref{fun-nf}) of the topological fundamental group obtained in this paper has the advantage that it is easier to compute the image of $B_j$ under $f_{i\ast}^{\rm an}$~(See TABLE \ref{table-main}). \end{rem}
+\begin{rem} In \cite{Su01}, the topological fundamental groups of $V_{\rm non\text{-}Fano}^{\an}$ and ${V}_{\rm B_3}^{\an}$ are computed by the braid monodromy of the arrangement.
+Instead, in this paper, we compute them by applying Galois theory of $M_{0,5}$.
+The form (\ref{fun-nf}) of the topological fundamental group obtained in this paper has the advantage that it is easier to compute the image of $B_j$ under $f_{i\ast}^{\rm an}$~(see TABLE \ref{table-main}). \end{rem}